Christopher-Quattrocchi/research-and-planning/README.md

 Figuring out what a token bridge is, which I should use, and how to incorporate it

 Multichain incorporated.
 Working on a UI, I think it will help me keep track of everything better.
 It will be basic for now, just start stop and a lot of parameters to fill
+Also need to make it async. that part shouldn't be too bad (???)